Russia invites Syrian Kurds to people's congress: Kurdish official

 It would mark the first time Syria’s main Kurdish groups have been brought into peace talks.
 Although they now control at least a quarter of Syria, Kurdish authorities have so far been left out of international talks in line with Turkish wishes.

-After intervening decisively in favour of Syrian President Bashar al-Assad, Russia has aimed to lead diplomacy efforts among the various combatants over the past year.
+After intervening decisively in favor of Syrian President Bashar al-Assad, Russia has aimed to lead diplomacy efforts among the various combatants over the past year.
 Moscow has said the congress will focus on “compromise solutions” towards ending the conflict, which began more than six years ago with street protests against the Syrian leader.

 A spokesman for the Syrian opposition, which wants peace talks to take place under U.N. supervision, described the proposed congress as “really worrying”.
 It was unclear what the aims were and who would join, said Yahya al-Aridi.